pythonjames2/CLI-Co-Pilot/Installation.md

 4. Open a new PowerShell session, type in `#` followed by your natural language command and hit `Ctrl + G`!

 ### Clean up
-Once you are done, go to `C:\your\custom\path\` (the folder that contains the cloned Codex CLI project), then run the following command to clean up.
+Once you are done, go to `C:\your\custom\path\` (the folder that contains the cloned project), then run the following command to clean up.
 ```
 .\scripts\powershell_cleanup.ps1
 ```